ervandew/supertab/README.rst

 - **How to prevent Supertab from completing after certain characters?**

-  Please use the `g:SuperTabNoCompleteAfter` functionality like this:
+  Please use the `g:SuperTabNoCompleteAfter` functionality.
+You can add a line like this to your .vimrc

   ::
     let g:SuperTabNoCompleteAfter = ['^', '\s', '0', '1', '2', '3', '4', '5', '6', '7', '8', '0', '*', '-', '+', '/']